david-vanderson/dvui/readme-implementation.md

     * `Rect` is a rectangle in the parent's coordinate space
     * pass to `parent.screenRectScale()` to get a `RectScale` which is a screen (physical pixel) rectangle plus scale from logical pixels to physical pixels
   * `dataGet()` load persisted data from last frame
-  * note: during `init()` the struct is in temporary memory, so you can't take the address of it or any field yet (including calling `widget()`)

-Here the widget has a rectangle, but hasn't drawn anything.
-Animations (fading in, sliding, growing/shrinking) would be applied here and could adjust the rectangle (see the animations section of the demo).

-* `install()`
   * `parentSet()` set this widget as the new parent
   * `register()` provides debugging information
   * some widgets set the clipping rectangle (sometimes called scissor rectangle) to prevent drawing outside its given space